 Rude, in fact, had been the very word used to describe the Honorable Barney Frank during his tenure on Capitol Hill by the New York Times, Washington Post, and the Wall Street Journal on more occasions than I or my staff could count.
 As I retreated back into the hallway, Members were indeed gushing through the corridors, onto their private elevators, and into the bowels of Capitol Hill where an underground rail system and secret passageways channel them toward the rotunda.
 Like a regatta of magnificent ships, each from a unique port of call, they make their way through the halls of congress with our concerns and hopes in their prayer.
 Long hours and modest compensation do not discourage this group, these men and women, the Members of the United States House of Representatives.
 And as I stepped from the Rayburn House Office Building, somehow bruised by the encounter, my phone rang with a voicemail asking me to return.
 “The Congressman can see you now.”

 Back through security, up the elevator a second time, down increasingly familiar corridors, and thus I returned to be greeted by a curiously polite Congressman Barney Frank.
-“I’m very sorry for the confusion,” he explains, extending his hand in a moment of complete and utter repose.
+“I’m very sorry for the confusion,” he explains, extending his hand like a regency prince.
 “Thank you for coming.”
 His lair is filled with tiny clues and honorifics from his past.
 Framed pictures, awards and recognitions puzzle together as somehow more than a Wall of Fame.
 Indeed, they are the very manifest of his tenure on Capitol Hill.
 But as I make my way across the room, I notice on the wall a framed cover of a 1950’s senate report on hiring gays entitled, “The Employment of Homosexuals and Other Sex Perverts in Government.”
 Derailing my research and well rehearsed questions I began:

 You came to Washington in January 1981 with a liberal agenda and mind to ‘do something’ about gay rights.
 But you didn’t identify as a member of that group for over 6 years until, at the height of the AIDS epidemic, when homosexuality was on trial throughout the free world, you put the face of a US Congressman on that conversation at perhaps the most visible and volatile moment in the 20th century.
 Was this a political strategy or a personal decision that coincided with your circumstances?